dipanshujha/otp_pwn/README.md

 # OTP PWN

-OTP PWN can assist in the exploitation of the one-time pad (OTP) key reuse vulnerability.
+OTP PWN can assist in the exploitation of the one-time pad (OTP) key reuse vulnerability. \
+It can also be used to decrypt the AES encrypted files for fixed block sizes.

 ## Usage